Slookeur/atomes/CONTRIBUTING.md

 Please consider that:

   - Any new file / function should include approriate description and commentary in the [Doxygen](https://www.doxygen.nl/) format
   - Changes to atomes should be submitted for review through pull-request.

+Documentation is available to help you with:

+  - [Coding a new C code routine for the **atomes** program][new_routine]
+  - [Adding a new analysis to the **atomes** program][new_analysis] to make use of the graph visualization system

 ## Contributions other than software development